Sponsored by Murakami City

 My next stop, once again in easy walking distance, was Kokonoen (九重園).
 Another tea leaf dispensary, this store had the most extensive collection of antique byobu.

 Laid out on traditional tatami floors were five separate folding screens, one with folktales written in calligraphy, another featuring traditional Chinese tiger iconography.
 Each was striking and notably different from the rest.
-The owner of this shop had the most historical knowledge of their machiya, treating the space like a museum and giving the visitors a full guided tour of the home and the screens.
+The owner of this shop had the most historical knowledge of their machiya, treating the space as a museum and giving the visitors a full guided tour of the home and the screens.

 The final stop of the day was Yamakichi Art Gallery (町屋のギャラリーやまきち), close to Murakami Station.
 I was warmly greeted by the husband and wife who owned the gallery as a stepped inside the old home, marked by dark wooden support beams and high roofs.
 The traditional firepit at the center of the house had been converted into the byobu exhibition space, that showcased an elegant painting of a mountain landscape on golden byobu.